Efficient MPC for Emergency Evasive Maneuvers, Part I: Hybridization of the Nonlinear Problem: Abstract

 \section{Abstract}

-Despite the extensive application of nonlinear Model Predictive Control (MPC) in automated driving, balancing its computational efficiency with respect to the control performance and constraint satisfaction remains a challenge in emergency scenarios: in such situations, sub-optimal but computationally fast responses are more valuable than optimal responses obtained after long computations.
-In this paper, we introduce a hybridization approach for efficient approximation of nonlinear vehicle dynamics and non-convex constraints using a hybrid systems modeling framework.
-Hybridization allows to reformulate the nonlinear MPC problem during emergency evasive maneuvers as a hybrid MPC problem.
-In this regard, Max-Min-Plus-Scaling (MMPS) hybrid modeling is used to approximate the nonlinear vehicle dynamics.
+Despite the extensive application of nonlinear Model Predictive Control (MPC) in automated driving, balancing its computational efficiency with its control performance and constraint satisfaction remains a challenge in emergency scenarios: in such situations, sub-optimal but computationally rapid responses are more valuable than optimal responses obtained after long computations.
+This paper introduces a hybridization approach for efficient approximation of the nonlinear vehicle dynamics and of its non-convex constraints, e.g., arising during emergency evasive maneuvers.
+Hybridization, i.e.~, the use of hybrid systems modeling, allows to reformulate the nonlinear MPC problem as a hybrid MPC problem.
+Max-Min-Plus-Scaling (MMPS) hybrid modeling is used to approximate the nonlinear vehicle dynamics.
 Meanwhile, different formulations for constraint approximation are presented, and various grid-generation methods are compared to solve these approximation problems.
-Among these, two novel grid types are introduced to structurally include the influence of the system dynamics on the grid point distributions in the state domain.
+Among these, two novel grid types are introduced to structurally include the influence of the nonlinear vehicle dynamics on the grid point distributions in the state domain.
 Overall, the work presents and compares three hybrid models and four hybrid constraints for efficient MPC synthesis and offers guidelines for implementation of the presented hybridization framework in other applications.